 What it takes to build an exemplary experience for employees

-To build an extraordinary experience for employees, one has to be familiar with the six stages of the employee lifecycle.
+To build an exemplary experience for employees, one has to be familiar with the 6 stages of the employee lifecycle.
 Employee lifecycle is closely related to talent management in an organization.
 When built right, employee lifecycles ensure ease in company’s performance management.
 The process makes sure that you employ the best possible workforce.
 It also ensures their continued development and also retention.

 The 6 stages of every extraordinary employee lifecycle

 An extraordinary life cycle for employees ensures that the best talent is working for your organization.
 How experience for employees at your organization will define your brand image and influence your recruitment efforts.
 There are 6 stages in every employee lifecycle journey-

 - Onboarding employees with care

 - Developing and enhancing employee skills

 - Exit interview